hackersupreme/react-spring-parallax/README.md

 The vertical parallax benefits from scrolling being enabled.
 The fluidity of the spring-based parallax incentivises the user to scroll through content.

 To help the user you should avoid putting too much content in front of them at any one point.
-If they have to stop scrolling to absorb content, they lose out on the scrolling.
+If they have to stop scrolling to absorb content, they lose out on the scrolling, which, in that moment in time, represents the only joy in that user's life.
+Do not destroy joy with ill-fitting content.

 The content that takes advantage of those constraints is a story.
 It doesn't need to be word-based like my example.
 It can be purely graphics or image based like the [example](https://codesandbox.io/s/nwq4j1j6lm?from-embed) on React-Spring's website.
 All it needs is a hook, rising action, a climax, and a conclusion.

+Choosing your words, images, and other graphics carefully will be the challenge.
+Too much and you'll mess with the flow of the page.
+Too little though and you won't have made a point.
+It's a balancing act.

+Although I'm not a designer, I'm a developer, so take this with a grain of salt.

 ## Horizontal Parallax